-- 1) An applicant shall be required to provide onsite storage of stormwater for all development and redevelopment projects not part of a subdivision with a designed stormwater system and for any addition or modification that increases the impervious surface area on a developed lot by more than 20%. - a.
+- a.
+This excludes fill brought in for stem wall stabilization. - b.
+Engineering Services shall have the right to exempt any project from the no net loss requirements which borders on and discharges directly into tidally influenced bodies of water - 1) 4) An applicant shall be required to provide onsite storage of stormwater for all development and redevelopment projects not part of a subdivision with a designed stormwater system and for any addition or modification that increases the impervious surface area on a developed lot by with more than 20% impervious area. - a.
 Projects located outside of a subdivision, but in an area with an available engineered stormwater system shall ensure that stormwater is properly routed to the stormwater structures. - b.
-Any modification or replacement of driveway and sidewalk areas on a developed lot shall not require onsite storage improvements provided the modification or replacement does increase the impervious area of the existing driveway or sidewalk area. - 2) Where possible, utilize low impact development (LID) techniques such as rainwater harvesting, roof downspout disconnection, rain gardens, green roofs, trenches and chambers, bioretention, vegetated filter strips, permeable pavement, enhanced grass swales, dry swales, and perforated pipe systems.
-These systems will need to be in a recorded maintenance agreement to follow the deed on the lot . - 3) All lots and development sites shall be constructed and graded in such a manner that the stormwater drains to the adjacent street, an existing natural element used to convey stormwater, or county drainage structure after meeting onsite storage requirements. - 4) Except as required to meet coastal construction codes as set forth within a valid permit from the Florida Department of Environmental Protection; or as required to meet applicable flood zone or stormwater regulations as set forth herein, the elevation of a development or redevelopment site shall not be altered.

-- 5) An as-built approved by Nassau County Engineering Services shall be provided before issuance of final certificate of occupancy including any lot grading. - 6) Volume calculations for any projects that require onsite storage shall be based on the following calculation:
+Any modification or replacement of driveway and sidewalk areas on a developed lot shall not require onsite storage improvements provided the modification or replacement does not increase the impervious area of the existing driveway or sidewalk area. - c.
+Pavers are allowed as pervious if shown as engineered with a detail submitted in the application permit. - d.
+Private pools and associated sidewalls are exempt from impervious area. - e.
+Private pool screen enclosure footers are exempt from impervious area. - 2) 5) Where possible, utilize low impact development (LID) techniques such as rainwater harvesting, roof downspout disconnection, rain gardens, green roofs, trenches and chambers, bioretention, vegetated filter strips, permeable pavement, enhanced grass swales, dry swales, and perforated pipe systems.
+These systems will need to be in a recorded maintenance agreement to follow the deed on the lot. - 5) 6) An as-built approved by Nassau County Engineering Services shall be provided before issuance of final certificate of occupancy including any lot grading. - 6)-7) Volume calculations for any projects that require onsite storage shall be based on the following calculation: